-- 5.7.1 Any vehicle container or other thing (in this clause all referred to as "vehicle") parked in contravention of this Bylaw may be towed away or removed by the Council and impounded.
-An impounded vehicle may be recovered upon payment of all reasonable towing, removal and storage charges and any unpaid fines relating to that vehicle.
-If the vehicle has not been recovered within 14 days of impounding the Council may proceed to sell or otherwise dispose of the vehicle in the same manner as if it was a vehicle removed by the Council under s 356 LGA 74. - 5.7.2 The power in clause 5.7.1 may be exercised in addition to any other enforcement action that the Council may lawfully take. - 5.7.3 The provisions of this bylaw may be enforced by a parking warden, an enforcement officer or a constable.
+- 5.7.1 Any vehicle container or other thing (in this clause all referred to as "vehicle") parked in contravention of this Bylaw may be towed away or removed by Council and impounded.
+An impounded vehicle may be recovered upon payment of all reasonable towing, removal and storage charges relating to that vehicle.
+If the vehicle has not been recovered within 14 days of impounding Council may proceed to sell or otherwise dispose of the vehicle in the same manner as if it was a vehicle removed by Council under s 356 LGA 74. - 5.7.2 The power in clause 5.7.1 may be exercised in addition to any other enforcement action that Council may lawfully take.

+5.7.3 The provisions of this bylaw may be enforced by a parking warden, an enforcement officer or a constable.